-Examples of renewable energy can be solar, wind, hydrothermal and geothermal energies.
-Examples of sustainable energies can be biomass energy, which is the energy that is created when things degrade or rot.
+Examples of renewable energy can be solar, wind, hydrothermal, and geothermal energies.
+Examples of sustainable energy can be biomass energy, which is the energy that is created when things degrade or rot.

 Non-renewable energy is energy that is created using resources that cannot be replenished.
-Types of non-renewable energy includes: oil, coal, natural gas, and nuclear.
-These types of energy sources use of the natural resources and are not good for the earth.
-The ‘fossil fuel’ category includes oil, coal and gas.
+Types of non-renewable energy include oil, coal, natural gas, and nuclear power.
+These types of energy sources use natural resources and are not good for the earth.
+The ‘fossil fuel’ category includes oil, coal, and gas.

-Germany is one of the few countries that has made the decision to phase out their use of nuclear energy all together.
+Germany is one of the few countries that has made the decision to phase out their use of nuclear energy altogether.
 After the nuclear plant problems in Japan due to the tsunami of 2013, Japan has joined German in the same decision.

 In 2013, the United States used about 90% of its energy from nonrenewable sources.
-The use of biomass (waste, wood, biofuels) accounted for only about 5% of the all of the energy used.
-By the year 2014, the U.S. used 24.7% in renewable energy sources.
+The use of biomass (waste, wood, biofuels) accounted for only about 5% of all of the energy used.
+By the year 2014, the U.S. used 24.7% of renewable energy sources.

-- Countries around the world are changing their focus from nonrenewable energy sources to renewable.
-Scotland has become one of the few countries that has almost all of their energy from wind turbines and hydrothermal.
+Scotland has become one of the few countries that gets almost all of its energy from wind turbines and hydrothermal.